It’s that time again…

 - increased need for sleep

 Certainly, it’s normal to experience days when you just feel “down”.
-But, if you notice that you’re feeling down for days at a time with no motivation to engage in activities you normally enjoy, it is a good time to seek seasonal depression treatment.
+But, if you notice that you’re feeling down for days at a time with no motivation to engage in activities you normally enjoy, it is a good time to seek seasonal depression support.

 And even if you don’t experience seasonal depression, you most likely can still benefit from many of these strategies.